-- 1. Catholic\ looked-after\ children and previously looked-after\ children; - 2. baptized Catholic children with a Certificate of Catholic Practice\ who have a sibling\ at the School at the time of application; - baptized Catholic children with a Certificate of Catholic Practice\.
-If you have recently arrived within your Parish, we will require a Certificate of Catholic Practice\ to be signed by your previous Parish Priest; - 4. other baptized Catholic children who have a sibling\ at the School at the time of application; - 5. other baptized Catholic children; - 6. other looked-after children and and previously looked-after children; - 7. children who are not baptized Catholics and who have a sibling at the School at the time of application; - 8. children who are catechumens\ and children who are members of an Eastern Christian Church\; - 9. children of other Christian denominations\ whose application is supported by a letter from their minister/religious leader confirming membership of the faith community; - 10. children of other faiths\ whose application is supported by a letter from their minister/religious leader confirming membership of the faith community; and
+- 1. Catholic\ looked-after\ children and previously looked-after\ children; - 2. baptized Catholic children with a Certificate of Catholic Practice\ who have a sibling\ at the School at the time of application; - 3. baptized Catholic children with a Certificate of Catholic Practice; - 4. other baptized Catholic children who have a sibling\ at the School at the time of application; - 5. other baptized Catholic children; - 6. other looked-after children and previously looked-after children; - 7. children who are catechumens and children who are members of an Eastern Christian Church; - 8. children who are not baptized Catholics and who have a sibling at the School at the time of application; - 9. children of other Christian denominations whose application is supported by a letter from their minister/religious leader confirming membership of the faith community; - 10. children of other faiths\ whose application is supported by a letter from their minister/religious leader confirming membership of the faith community; and